wp-plugins/wpnewsman-newsletters/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed: CSS and JS files browser caching issue
+* Changed: the name of the сss class of required form field in error state from "error" to "newsman-form-error".
+If you did custom styling make sure to check this and apply changes to your css.

 = 1.2.0 =
 * Added: possibility to put the fields in the subscription form side by side
 * Added: possibility to customize the Subscribe button